gradha/gradha.github.io/src/manual/how_to_release_software_periodically.rst

 When the developers consider that the contents of *develop* should be made public, they can merge that branch with master.
 Git-flow will also tag the source tree at that point with a version number and a message.
-Tags are automatically understood by hosts like Github as software release points [#qlreleases]_, and it is very easy to create software releases from them.
+Tags are automatically understood by hosts like GitHub as software release points [#qlreleases]_, and it is very easy to create software releases from them.

 Through this simple change an easy pattern is established: any branch merged